 Say you have a 6 stage multiplier and you feed it 7kV.
 By using the formula above you can calculate that the theoretical maximum output voltage will be 59.397kV.

-Like all good things in this world CWs aren’t perfect.
-The problem with the CW is as more current is drawn the voltage starts to sag considerably.
-This voltage drop can be counteracted by using either bigger capacitors or a higher frequency input, and the voltage drop can be roughly calculated using this formula:
+Like all real things in this world CWs aren’t perfect.
+The problem they have is as more current is drawn, the voltage gain starts to sag considerably.
+This loss can be counteracted by using either bigger capacitors or a higher frequency input, and the voltage drop can be roughly calculated using this formula:

 Edrop is the voltage drop